Tysnes: Name

-This is probably the only place in Norway named after the god Tyr.
+This is probably the only place in Norway named after the god Týr.
 Several place names around the farm also have sacred meanings: Ve (holy place), Helgastein (holy rock), Godøy (the god's island), and Vevatnet (the holy lake).
 The old name of the big island of Tysnesøy was Njarðarlǫg (the district of the god Njord).
 Recently, a sun phenomenon connected to the original Tysnes headland has been discovered, and this seems to be the starting-point of the sacral name complex.